 - Rear bike seats require a lot of strength and balance to hoist a kid up in behind you.

 - My kids always fell asleep in the bike seats.
 Then I would have to cycle with them slumped over in an unstable way.
-We even had a reclining rear seat made for kids to sleep, but they still always slumped sideways.
+We even had a reclining rear seat made for kids to sleep in, but they still always slumped sideways.

 - They are only good for 1 kid.